vegaprotocol/specs/protocol/0064-VALP-validator_performance_based_rewards.md

 ### Pending/ersatz validators
 For validators who [have submitted a transaction to become validators](./0069-VCBS-validators_chosen_by_stake.md) the `performance_score` is defined as follows: during each epoch
-Every `1000` blocks the candidate validator node is to send a hash of block number `b` separetely signed by all the three keys and submitted; the network will verify this to confirm that the validator owns the keys.
+Every `max(10,0.01 x epochDuration[InSeconds])` blocks the candidate validator node is to send a hash of block number `b` separetely signed by all the three keys and submitted; the network will verify this to confirm that the validator owns the keys.
 Here `b` is defined as:
 First time it is the the block number in which the joining transaction was included.
-Then it's incremented by `1000`.
+Then it's incremented by `max(10,0.01 x epochDuration[InSeconds])`.
 The network will keep track of the last `10` times this was supposed to happen and the `performance_score` is the number of times this has been verified divided by `10`.
-The message with the signed block hash must be in blocks `b+1000` to `b+1010` to count as successfully delivered.
+The message with the signed block hash must be in blocks `b + max(10,0.01 x epochDuration[InSeconds])` to `b + max(10,0.01 x epochDuration[InSeconds]) + 10` to count as successfully delivered.
 Initially the performance score is set to `0`.
 Both Tendermint validators and candidate validators should be signing and sending these messages but only for the candidate validators does this impact their score.